 It is no longer possible to serve a Section 21 notice in the first four months of a Tenancy.

 Once a Section 21 notice has been given, possession proceedings must start (where appropriate) within six months of the service of the Section 21 notice.
 If this does not happen, the order becomes invalid.

 Section 21 Notices can only be served on a tenant if the tenant has already received the following:

 - A valid copy of an up-to-date Energy performance certificate (EPC)

 - A current gas safety certificate carried out by a Gas Safety Capita registered engineer

 - A copy of the most recent booklet ‘How to Rent’ which is a checklist for renting in England and must be provided at the start of every tenancy.
 This document is available for download here: www.gov.uk/government/publications/how-to-rent

 For tenancies created prior to 1st October 2015, the existing Section 21(1)(b) and Section 21(1)(a) Notices should be served.

 Inspections are required if there is an open water tank with warm water or hot tub.
 They are not required where there is a combi or condensing boiler.
 Inspections are required anywhere where water sits in a container without a covering.

-Important: please advise Lynne if you think your property might contain such a water container so that it can be checked.
+Important: please advise Brighton Lets if you think your property might contain such a water container so that it can be checked.
 If you are unsure you are advised to have the property checked.